 "One cup of pomegranate arils contains about 7 grams of fiber and 3 grams of protein," says nutritionist Amy Shapiro, MS, RD, CDN, of Real Nutrition.
 "Additionally, one cup offers 30 percent of the recommended dietary intake (RDI) for vitamin C and over 35 percent of the RDI for vitamin K. Pomegranates also contain folate and potassium, which can both help maintain healthy blood pressure."

-So although pomegranates are notorious for staining your clothes when you seed them (there’s a trick for avoiding that, btw), there’s no denying they deserve a spot in your fruit bowl.
-Below, seven pomegranate benefits, plus tips and ideas on how to incorporate it into your diet.
+So although pomegranates are notorious for staining your clothes when you seed them (there's a trick for avoiding that, btw), there's no denying they deserve a spot in your fruit bowl.
+Below, find seven reasons why pomegranate are beneficial for overall well-being, plus tips and ideas on how to incorporate it into your diet, how to select and store them, pomegranate juice benefits, and so much more.

 Need a pre-workout snack to fuel you?
 Nosh on some pomegranate seeds.
 "Pomegranates are precursors to nitric oxide, a molecule in blood that helps open up blood vessels and enhance blood flow to tissues in the body," says licensed naturopathic doctor and founder of Los Angeles Integrative Health Kate Denniston, ND.
 "This increase in blood flow helps bring oxygen and other nutrients to muscles while working out.
 One study showed that ingestion of pomegranate before workouts decreased running fatigue."